DrKRR/esp8266_1.3inchOLED_SPI_I2C/README.md

  </p><br/>
 It is clear from the above figure that, the OLED has seven pins: GND, Vcc, CLK, MOSI, RES, DC, CS.
 In the I2C mode, the first four pins are used for I2C communication with RES=1, DC=CS=0.
 All seven pins are used in SPI mode.
+### Interfacing 1.3" OLED with NodeMCU ESp8266 in I2C Mode